gmelania/Kernel-PCA-Facial-Recognition/README.md

 Files:
 The "KPCA_iterative.py" file presents the iterative implemented KPCA method, the "KPCA_predef.py" file contains the predefined method in the scikit-learn library, and the "face_data.csv" file contains the data set.

 Please download and unzip the directory.
-Open the "KPCA_iterative.py" file and run the code using the command
+Open the "KPCA_iterative.py" file and run the code using the command: python KPCA_iterative.py
-> python KPCA_iterative.py